LADY WALKERS

 The following information is taken from the website of UC Davis Veterinary Medicine / Veterinary Genetics Lab

-Congenital myotonia, characteristic of Fainting Goats, is a heritable neuromuscular disorder characterized by a slow relaxation of skeletal muscles following voluntary contraction.
+Congenital myotonia, characteristic of Fainting Goats, is an heritable neuromuscular disorder characterized by a slow relaxation of skeletal muscles following voluntary contraction.
 The sudden muscle stiffness often causes the animal to fall over briefly.

 Phenotype: Affected goats become stiff and immobile, and often fall over briefly, following sudden forceful movements or when startled.